November 6, 2025 Amsterdam NE

 November 2, 2025 Poperinge BE

 Today was a laid back day that we really enjoyed.
 The morning was spent doing laundry including our sheets.
-Laundry day is always an important event and the near the end of the trip we have to find a place to do our bedding.
+Laundry day is always an important event and near the end of the trip we have to find a place to do our bedding.
 So getting that done made this a good day already.

 Driving to the pub near the campground.